vrutkovs/re-currant/README.md

       - GIT_SYNC_WEBHOOK_TIMEOUT=30s
       # Subdir with manifests to apply
       - RECURRANT_SUBDIR=manifests
-      # Use kustomize to apply manifests
+      # Optional: use kustomize to apply manifests
       - RECURRANT_USE_KUSTOMIZE=true
-      # Use oc instead of kubectl
+      # Optional: use oc instead of kubectl
       - RECURRANT_USE_OC=true
 ```

-# Git repository credentials

-TODO: use kustomize to create a secret, mount in recurrant pod and reconfigure git-sync to use it

-# Custom command

-Set `RECURRANT_COMMAND` to use a custom command to start the deploy (make sure it uses `RECURRANT_SUBDIR` env var)

 # Why not an operator?

 Creating an operator to setup re-currant in particular namespaces and granular permissions would be very useful.
 Although at this stage creating CRDs requires `cluster-admin` permissions, which might not work for some installs.
 This app is deliberately kept simple and requires minimal permissions.
 Other permissions (like cross-namespace applies) could be added via additional rolebindings to re-currant serviceaccount.

+# Features

-# Push model
+## Push model

 The pod exposes `/reload` endpoint, which restarts `git-sync` sidecar and makes it re-pull the tracked branch and apply changes.

 Note, that re-currant is meant to be kept simple, it basically runs `kubectl apply`.
 Some deployments may require a pipeline setup, in this case [Tekton](https://tekton.dev/) would be a better choice.

+## Custom command

+Set `RECURRANT_COMMAND` to use a custom command to start the deploy (make sure it uses `RECURRANT_SUBDIR` env var)

+## Git repository credentials

+TODO: use kustomize to create a secret, mount in recurrant pod and reconfigure git-sync to use it